For research use only

 | Product Type | Mouse Ovarian Cell Lines |

-The CHO-K1 cell line can be engineered to grow as adherent or suspension cells and have gained regulatory approval for the production of therapeutic recombinant proteins.
+The CHO-K1 cell line can be engineered to grow as adherent or suspension cells and has gained regulatory approval for the production of therapeutic recombinant proteins.
 CHO-K1 cells are an excellent host system for producing various biologics, including growth factors, hormones, monoclonal antibodies, interferons, and enzymes.
-Moreover, they are utilized in in vitro cancer research, especially for studying ovarian cancer.
+Moreover, they are utilized in in vitro cancer research, especially for studying tumor glycosylation patterns.
 The popularity of CHO-K1 cells in protein production is due to favorable traits like rapid growth, easy cultivation, and genomic stability.

 Ng JY, Chua ML, Zhang C, et al. Chlorella vulgaris Extract as a Serum Replacement That Enhances Mammalian Cell Growth and Protein Expression.
 Front Bioeng Biotechnol.
 2020;8:564667.
 Published 2020 Sep 15. doi:10.3389/fbioe.2020.564667